Wahed Invest Ltd Client Agreement

-These are our standard client agreement terms and conditions (“Terms”), and it sets out the basis on which Wahed Invest Ltd. (“Wahed”) provides you with its discretionary investment management service, and Wealthkernel Limited (the “Custodian”) provides custody services.
-References to “we”, “us”, or “our” are references to Wahed, Wealthkernel and the Custodian together.
-References to “Services” are to services provided by any of us.
+These are our standard client agreement terms and conditions (“Terms”), and it sets out the basis on which Wahed Invest Ltd (“Wahed”) provides you with its discretionary investment management service, and Wealthkernel Limited (the “Custodian”) provides custody, execution and settlement services.
+References to “we”, “us”, or “our” are references to Wahed.
 “Client”, “you” and “your” refer to any person operating or intending to operate an account with us.

 These Terms are split into sections, in which Section 1 deals with matters specific to Wahed’s services to you, Section 2 deals with matters specific to WealthKernel’s services to you, and Section 3 deals with general matters between you and us.

 It is important you read these Terms carefully before making any investments, because we will rely on them in all our dealings with you.
 You should also print off a hard copy, and then keep it safe for future reference.

 This section sets out the basis on which Wahed is carrying on managing investments for you.

 Wahed Invest Ltd is authorised and regulated by the Financial Conduct Authority (Reference number: 833225).

 Wahed provides a service whereby Wahed will manage your investments on a discretionary basis.
 This means that Wahed manages your investment portfolio in accordance with an agreed investment mandate.
 This mandate will be explained to you in your Personal Investment Report, made available to you through the App after you sign up.
 Wahed delegates out the Investment Management to a third party called WealthKernel Ltd, but Wahed will remain overall responsible to the client and the subject for any complaints.